 Ecology: Japanese Knotweed and its similar subspecies (Bohemian and Himalayan) are a serious threat to our native riparian ecosystems.
 Since it starts growing earlier in the spring than most of our natives (and also grows faster) it easily outcompetes and rapidly forms densely thick monoculture stands that only support very limited food webs in comparison to our diverse native stream side assemblages.
 It primarily spreads vegetatively, so mowing and tilling are NOT control options.
 A single rhizome can result in an entire stand if given the chance.
 Once established it is very persistent and can take multiple years of intensive management to control.

 Options: If you observe Knotweed on your property and would like to be part of the solution, there is help available.
-The Siuslaw SWCD, the OR State Weed Board, and the Siuslaw Resource Advisory Council have all joined forces in hope to eradicate invasive Knotweeds.
 We perform a local inventory documenting all known stands within the district during late spring and early summer, with follow up treatment occurring in late August and September.
 If you are open to assistance, please contact Seth Mead, the Watershed Conservationist for the Siuslaw SWCD.
-He can be reached by phone at 541 997 1272 or via email at siuswcd@qwestoffice.net, office hours are usually Mon-Thu from 8-4.

 IMPORTANT: Please refrain from mowing, cutting, and/or transporting it, especially in areas adjacent to bodies of water.
 Disturbance also stresses the plants, resulting in less effective responses to treatment.
 Please do not discard of it in any river or stream, as it will only float downstream and re-propagate.
 This is of even greater importance to land owners within the estuary, as the tidal fluctuations can spread it both upstream and down.